 On Michigan's Leelanau Peninsula, volunteer keepers help maintain Grand Traverse Light.

-Where to apply for keeper positions in Michigan and WisconsinCrisp Point Light north of Newberry, Mich.: Volunteer keepers can sign up as early as October, but many weeks and weekends remain available, especially in May, June, September and October.
+Where to apply for keeper positions in Michigan and WisconsinCrisp Point Light north of Newberry, Mich.: Volunteer keepers can sign up as early as October.

 At least two and up to four adult keepers are needed for stints of up to five days, and they must be members of the Crisp Point Light Historical Society, $30 for a family.